 All relevant material is stored securely and, where possible, under conditions which maintain the integrity of the sample.
 Patient confidentiality is maintained in compliance with Caldicott principles as are all samples received into the Partnership.

-If the sender of relevant material requests tests not performed by the MMMP or a PHE Reference Laboratory the sending clinician or pathologist may request the return of the material within two months.
+If the sender of relevant material requests tests not performed by the MMMP or a UKHSA Reference Laboratory the sending clinician or pathologist may request the return of the material within two months.
 The MMMP will dispose of any residual material two months after all testing has been completed, unless ethical approval has been sought to retain the material for further research.
-Any residual material will be disposed of according to the Manchester University NHS Foundation Trust policy for sensitive dipsosal of samples from the deceased.
+Any residual material will be disposed of according to the Manchester University NHS Foundation Trust policy for sensitive disposal of samples from the deceased.

 Any specimens submitted for medico-legal purposes should have documentation accompanying these specimens to provide an unbroken chain of evidence.